What Is NIS2? The Complete Guide to the EU NIS2 Directive (2026)

 3. Focus on the operational gaps — Incident reporting, supply chain monitoring, and evidence management are where most organisations fall short

-4. Build continuous compliance — Use tools that maintain compliance as an ongoing operation, not a periodic project
+4. Build continuous compliance — Use compliance automation to maintain compliance as an ongoing operation, not a periodic project

 Updated March 2026.
 This guide is maintained as national implementations progress.